theoretick/limitlessc/_posts/2012-02-28-Sam-Harris-and-Violence.md

 Many people found the resulting spectacle horrifying—a modern version of the Roman games.
 But to the martial arts community the first UFC events were a science experiment that had been centuries in the making: Finally, there would be an answer to the one question of perennial interest to fighters everywhere: “What is the best method of fighting?”
 After a few hours, the answer seemed clear—and it wasn’t boxing, wrestling, karate, or kung fu.
 Whatever a man’s size, strength, skill, and prior training, a relatively diminutive practitioner of BJJ, Royce Gracie, could completely dominate him.

-“What is the best method of fighting?”, and all MMA fighters now do their best to embody it:
+**“What is the best method of fighting?”**, all MMA fighters now do their best to embody it:
 When you are standing at arm’s length from your opponent, you want to be able to punch like a Western-style boxer and kick like a Thai boxer.

 Moving closer, you want to remain a Thai boxer in your ability to strike with your knees and elbows.